Overview Structure Hebrew Words Literary Analysis Theology Timeline NT Usage

 • Direct relationship: Hosea: Knowledge without priestly mediation → Jeremiah: "No longer teach...
 'Know the LORD'"

-• Divine initiative: Both emphasize God's unilateral action to restore
+• Divine initiative: Both emphasize God's unilateral action — the new covenant is God's doing, not Israel's

 Timeline of Covenant Renewal Fulfillment

-Hosea's Promise Old Testament Development New Testament Fulfillment Eschatological Consummation
+Hosea's Promise OT Development NT Fulfillment Eschatological Hope

 Betrothal forever (2:19) Post-exilic return (Ezra-Nehemiah) Christ as bridegroom (Eph 5:25-32) Marriage supper (Rev 19:7-9)